Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 The custom provider has priority `500`.
 A custom entry for `java`, for example, takes precedence over the bundled Java provider while that entry is enabled.
 Disable the entry to restore bundled routing.
 Only one custom entry can be enabled for a file extension.
-Saving or enabling another entry for the same normalized extension disables its peers.
+Saving or enabling another entry with an overlapping normalized extension disables its peers.
 This rule applies to custom entries; the normal priority router chooses the single runtime winner among custom, bundled, and plugin providers.

 Linked grammars do not change LSP semantics; they provide TextMate syntax highlighting and editing